-Horse safety in winter should be a number one priority; however no matter how much time you put in to protecting your horses, there are a number of potential illnesses and problems that can arise.
-Petplan will take a look at five problems that you and your horse could face this winter.
+Horse safety in winter is our number one priority; however no matter how much time we put in to protecting our horses, there are a number of potential illnesses and problems that can arise.
+Petplan will take a look at 5 problems that you and your horse could face this winter???

 A potential health risk is horses losing weight during winter as they burn more calories to try and stay warm.
 To stop them losing weight, you may have to increase their feed loads.
 The simple act of digesting hay will not only give your horse the nutrients they need, it also keeps the body warm as the fermentation process generates internal heat.
 Leaving your horse an adequate supply of dry hay is the best option, or you can talk to your vet about other supplements you can give them if they still continue to lose weight.